Affiliate links on Android Authority may earn us a commission. Learn more.

 - If it’s not already oriented properly, place your PC on a flat surface with the CPU facing upwards.

 - You’re ready to start applying thermal paste.
 On a square CPU, squeeze out a dot no more than a few millimeters in diameter, targeting the very center of the IHS.
 On an elongated CPU you may need two or even three dots, connected by a thin line.
 Two dots is the safer call.

 - Install the cooling system.
 Line it up well initially so as to eliminate the need for twisting when it’s against your CPU — otherwise, the paste may smear unevenly.

 - You’ll know you’ve done things correctly if the paste pushes out to the edges of the IHS without dripping over the sides.

 How often should you replace thermal paste on a CPU?

 This can vary dramatically.
 If you regularly push your CPU to its limits — say by exporting high-quality 4K or 8K videos daily, or playing games like Cyberpunk 2077 with max detail — you might end up wanting more paste every year or even every few months, especially if it turns out to be low-quality.
 Under more conventional circumstances, you’ll probably be replacing thermal paste every two years.

 What should really be the deciding factor is a visual check or an unusual spike in temperature.
-If you examine your CPU and paste looks dry or cracked, apply more.
-If your CPU temperature is high — typically, above 80C (176F) — while running relatively undemanding apps, you should apply more as soon as possible.
+If you examine your CPU and the paste looks dry or cracked, apply more.
+If your CPU temperature is high — typically meaning above 80C (176F) — while running relatively undemanding apps, you should apply more as soon as possible.
 Overheating impacts performance and can damage a CPU if left unaddressed.